comp426-2022-spring/a99-nashira/docs/planning.md

 ## Meeting 3
 April 19, 2022

-Further delegated tasks: Taylor and Brendan will work on the front end while Latlitha and Sarah will work on the back end.
+Further delegated tasks: Taylor and Brendan will work on the documentation and front end styling while Lalitha and Sarah will work on the back end.
 Brendan will create a resource page.

 ## Meeting 4